Rapheo/Github-lfs_example-Unity-/README.md

 git lfs track "file extention" i.e ".psd"

-# Add this as .gitattributes to your main directory
+# Add this as .gitattributes to your main directory (View raw and copy from unty to end)

 ## Unity ##